Teaching (AI) Information

 Quin Morton Teaching Fellow Program

 Princeton graduate students who will be in Dissertation Completion Enrollment (DCE) status in the following year are invited each spring to apply for one-year positions as Quin Morton Teaching Fellows.
 Quin Morton Teaching Fellows teach one topic-based, multidisciplinary writing seminar of their own design each semester and participate in an intensive faculty development program, which includes meetings and workshops on seminar design and writing pedagogy.
-Teaching Fellows are paid at the salary rate for half-time lecturers without the Ph.D. (a minimum of $32,900 for the year), receive full DCE tuition and Student Health Plan coverage, and enjoy all the benefits of fully enrolled graduate students.
+Teaching Fellows are paid at the graduate student Assistantship in Instruction salary rate, receive full DCE tuition and student health plan coverage, and enjoy all the benefits of fully enrolled graduate students.
 Those interested in applying to become a Quin Morton Fellow should visit this page on the Writing Program's website.

 Graduate School Teaching Award